-Filet Américain is a Dutch raw beef spread that Dutch people often eat on a bread for lunch or as a light snack.
-You can eat this delicatessen on its own or combine it with some raw onions and/or boiled egg.
-Be warned though, no matter how tasty it is, it’s still not so wise to eat it if you are young, elderly or pregnant.
+Filet Américain is a Dutch raw beef spread that Dutchies often eat on bread for lunch or as a light snack.
+You can eat this delicacy on its own or combine it with some raw onions and/or boiled egg.
+Be warned though, no matter how tasty it is, young, elderly, or pregnant women are not advised to indulge in this dish.

-You must have heard of pâté, which is a cooked spreadable meat and a tasty treat for many people around the world.
+You must have heard of pâté, which is cooked spreadable meat and a tasty treat for many people around the world.
 Being innovative and restless by nature, Dutch have decided to take good ol’ pate to a whole new level: frying it before eating.
-Wanted to get creative in the kitchen, right?
-Then buckle up because stuff is just about to get serious.
+Get ready to truly make use of your creativity in the kitchen.

 The recipe for Bakleverworst

-We start by cutting all the meat into small pieces and let them simmer in the vegetable stock for around half an hour.
-With the food processor, grind the meat and add the onion, flour and the spices before grinding for another minute or two.
+Start by cutting all the meat into small pieces and then let them simmer in the vegetable stock for about half an hour.
+With the food processor, grind the meat and add the onion, flour, and spices before grinding for another minute or two.

 Divide the meat mixture you have into two chunks and by using a plastic film, wrap them into a shape of a sausage.
 Set aside.

-In a pan, bring some water to a boil and throw the wrapped sausages to cook for about an hour.
-Don’t forget to make sure that your plastic film is waterproof and wrapped nice and tightly.
-After boiling, let the sausages cool off before putting them into the fridge or the freezer over night.
+In a pot, bring some water to a boil and throw the wrapped sausages to cook for about an hour.
+Don’t forget to make sure that your plastic film is waterproof and wrapped around the meat mixture nicely and tightly.
+After boiling, let the sausages cool off before putting them in the fridge or freezer overnight.

-Next day, unwrap the meat and cover them with flour before frying in a pan.
+The next day, unwrap the meat mixture and cover it with flour before frying in a pan.
 Eat it sliced, on a piece of buttered bread.
 Eet smakkelijk!

-Okay, it starts with the word bier, so it must be something alcoholic.
-True!
-But wait because there’s a catch.
-Bierpap (literally translation beer porridge) is a comforting, belly warming drink usually enjoyed before bedtime.
+Okay, it starts with the word bier, so it must be something alcoholic, right?
+Correct!
+But there’s a catch.
+Bierpap (literally translated to beer porridge) is a comforting, belly-warming drink usually enjoyed before bedtime.
 It has dark beer, it has milk and it’s warm!
-What can be better?
+What could be better?

-Pour milk into a pan and bring to a boil. (do watch closely to prevent the milk boiling over and messing up your kitchen) Mix in flour and stir till it’s dissolved and the milk starts to thicken.
-Add the sugar and turn the stove off.
-Now it’s time to add half a bottle (or more if you wish) of the dark beer serve this warming drink in mugs.
+Pour milk into a pan and bring to a boil.
+Mix in the flour and stir until it’s dissolved and the milk starts to thicken.
+Add the sugar and then turn the stove off.
+Now simply add half a bottle (or more if you wish) of the dark beer and enjoy.
+We recommend serving this warming drink in mugs.